NSO-developer/nso-gitbook/platform-tools/resource-manager/README.md

 <summary>Create an Odd Allocation Request</summary>

-When a pool has been created, it is possible to create an odd allocation request on the values handled by a pool.
-The CLI interaction below shows how to allocate an odd value in the pool defined above.
+When a pool has been created, it is possible to create an Odd allocation request on the values handled by a pool.
+The CLI interaction below shows how to allocate an Odd value in the pool defined above.

 ```
 admin@ncs# resource-pools id-pool pool3 allocation odd1 user myuser oddeven-alloc odd unit 4 description odd_allocation
 admin@ncs# commit
 ```

 At this point, we have a pool with a range of 100 to 200 and one allocated ID (101), as shown in the table below (Pool Range: 100-200).
-As per the request, we need to allocate an odd allocation ID.
+As per the request, we need to allocate an Odd allocation ID.

 ```
 | NAME  | START | END | START | END | START | END  |  ID  |